• Start Here!

 The Chairman’s Bao (TCB) is an online newspaper in Chinese whose articles have been simplified to be appropriate for people learning Mandarin.
 The newspaper publishes news on diverse subjects written by native Chinese professors using HSK vocabulary lists.

-Nonetheless, TCB offers much more than that, and is turning into a complete platform for learning Chinese.
-Based on the articles, you will find extremely useful tools, such as an interactive dictionary for you to easily look up vocabulary that you don’t know, the possibility of listening to the audio track for the article, a customizable SRS flash card system, a tool to practice writing characters and the possibility of choosing between traditional and simplified Chinese.
+Nonetheless, TCB offers much more than that and is turning into a complete platform for learning Chinese.
+Based on the articles, you will find extremely useful tools, such as an interactive dictionary for you to easily look up vocabulary that you don’t know, the possibility of listening to the audio track for the article, a customizable SRS flashcard system, a tool to practice writing characters and the possibility of choosing between traditional and simplified Chinese.

-TCB costs 10 USD per month or 80 USD if you buy it for the whole year.
+$TCB costs 10 USD per month or 80 USD if you buy it for the whole year.

-If you buy a subscription to The Chairman’s Bao through the link on this page and you use the coupon “sdctcb1523” you will get a 15% discount on all plans.
+%If you buy a subscription to The Chairman’s Bao through the link on this page and you use the coupon “sdctcb1523” you will get a 15% discount on all plans.

 Remember the Hanzi